 Preventing surges and sags

-We always use a TRC surge protector that monitors and displays info on the power coming into Rocinante.
+We always use a Progressive Industries EMS / surge protector that monitors and displays info on the power coming into Rocinante.
 This device helps protect against sudden surges in voltage that might otherwise fry her electronics, and shuts off power altogether if the voltage gets too low to safely run our heat pump / air conditioner.
 We used to have a TRC surge protector, but we've since replaced it with the one above, and we actually like the new one better.

 We used to have a TRC voltage regulator that we sometimes added to the circuit between the surge protector and the post.
 This was especially helpful for our peace of mind if we had to leave our dog, Skipper, in the trailer while we went out on an adventure.
 However, unless this was a specific concern, we did not add that box to the circuit.